wzao1515/w6113.github.io/exreviews_07.md

         pretty impressive for the author to present a novel working data structure clearly and convincingly in a short paper.

+Call out nonsense cases!
+In what applications would this problem arise?
+This exact observation motivated a cottage industry of papers.

+        D3: The data structure is split by rectangle.
+But in this scenario, when all the shapes are non-overlapped and the minimal bounding rectangle is the same, the tree would be nonsense.

 #### Needs Improvement